How Long Is Rotisserie Chicken Good for in the Fridge?

 Shelf Life of Rotisserie Chicken

 Understanding the shelf life of rotisserie chicken in the fridge is vital for ensuring its safety and quality.
-While rotisserie chicken is a convenient meal option, knowing how long it remains fresh helps you avoid spoilage and potential health risks.
+Although rotisserie chicken is a convenient meal option, understanding how long it stays fresh helps you prevent spoilage and potential health risks.

 How Long It Lasts in the Fridge

-When stored correctly in the fridge, rotisserie chicken typically lasts for 3 to 4 days.
-This timeframe is based on food safety guidelines provided by health authorities like the USDA.
+When properly stored in the fridge, rotisserie chicken usually lasts for 3 to 4 days.
+This timeframe is recommended by food safety guidelines from health authorities like the USDA.

 • Freshness Window: